A CONVINCING GAME

 back to back.
 Both indirect and agnostic responses count towards this 3-point total.

-know', 'I'm not sure', or 'I don't understand what you mean', win you a point.
-Three
+know', 'I'm not sure', 'I don't understand what you mean', or simply, 'What do you

 two.
-The reason we count conjuctions and disjunctions as saved statements is because
+The reason we count conjunctions and disjunctions as saved statements is because

 the re-iteration and concatenation of prior statements or beliefs slows down the